RhezaMaretta/RhezaMaretta/memo/thoughts.md

 *   Consider a README with examples of common RhezaMaretta usage and explanations.
 *   Think about adding unit tests to ensure core functionalities of RhezaMaretta are robust.

+Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
+Explore integrating a CI/CD pipeline for automated testing and deployment.